 Monroe Local Schools is annually required to locate, identify and evaluate children suspected of, or identified with, an educational disability under the Individuals with Disability Education Act (IDEA), or children with mental or physical impairments that substantially limit a major life activity under Section 504 who reside within the district.
 This obligation applies regardless of whether the children receive a public education.
 The process of locating, identifying and evaluating children with disabilities is known as Child Find.

-The School District routinely evaluates students who present with suspected disability or impairment and who may require academic intervention or support.
+The school district routinely evaluates students who present with suspected disability or impairment and who may require academic intervention or support.
 Parents may contact school personnel to discuss their concerns at any time.
-As the district of residence, we have the responsibility to identify and arrange for appropriate services for any child with a qualifying disability.
+As the district of residence, Monroe has the responsibility to identify and arrange for appropriate services for any child with a qualifying disability.

-If you have or know of any Monroe Local Schools district resident who may have a child ages 3 to 21 with a disability or impairment, please contact Nancy Stratton at firstname.lastname@example.org.
+If you have or know of a school district resident who may have a child ages 3 to 21 with a disability or impairment, please contact Nancy Stratton at firstname.lastname@example.org.

-For more information about Child Find please click on the letter linked below.
+For more information about Child Find, please click on the link below:

 Your child may be eligible for a scholarship under the Autism Scholarship Program or the Jon Peterson Special Needs Scholarship Program.
-Please click the link below for more information.
+Please click the links below for more information: